 Hydrotherapy is the use of water in the treatment of disease.
 The use of water for therapy has been around for thousands of years, as far back as ancient India, Greece and Rome.
 Hydrotherapy has been an integral part in many traditional medicine systems since before the advent of modern medicine.
 It has been scientifically proven to work and may be of benefit to many people.

 The healing properties of hydrotherapy are based on its mechanical and/or thermal effects.
-It makes use of the body’s reaction to hot and cold stimuli, to the protracted application of heat, to the pressure exerted by the water, and to the sensation of the water itself.
+It makes use of the body’s reaction to hot and cold stimuli.
+It can include hot water and cold water, each of which has a different effect on the body. to the protracted application of heat, to the pressure exerted by the water, and to the sensation of the water itself.
 Nerves carry what is felt by the skin deeper into the body, where it is then vital in stimulating the immune system, influencing the production of stress hormones, improving circulation and digestion, encouraging the flow of blood, and lessening the body’s sensitivity to pain.

 When submerged in a body of water such as a bath or a pool, there is a kind of weightlessness, as the water relieves your body of much of the effects of gravity.
 Water also has a hydrostatic effect and has a massage-like feeling as the water gently kneads your body.
 Water, when it is moving, stimulates the touch receptors on the skin, increasing blood circulation and releasing tight muscles.

 Under the general heading of hydrotherapy, there are several techniques.
 These include:

 - Neutral baths

 - Sitz baths and contrast sitz baths (hot and cold)

 - Hot and cold compresses or alternating hot and cold compresses